 #4.
 Manage Your Difficult Emotions

-Eating disorder doesn’t just affect your loved one.
+An eating disorder doesn’t just affect your partner.
 It can also affect you and your relationship, triggering in you emotions, such as anger, fear, and hurt.

 Be Clear About Your Feelings

 Slow down and pay attention to what is going on in your body.
 Talk it over with a safe person, or write about it in your journal.